Group approximation in Cayley topology and coarse geometry, Part I: Coarse embeddings of amenable groups: Introduction

 \section{Introduction}

-The concept of \textit{property $\mathrm{A}$} has been introduced by G. Yu \cite{Yu}, plays the role of amenability in coarse geometry, and has been regarded as one of the most fundamental properties in coarse geometry (see Definition~\ref{Lemma Property A Hulanicki} in our setting).
-The concept of the \textit{coarse embedding} has been defined by M. Gromov, and can be regarded as an injective morphism in coarse geometry (see Definition~\ref{DefinitionCoarseEmbedding}).
-Yu proved the following two celebrated properties in \cite{Yu}: for uniformly locally finite (see Definition~\ref{DefinitionLocalFin}) coarse space $X$, \begin{itemize} \item if $X$ has property A, then $X$ is coarsely embeddable into a Hilbert space; \item if $X$ is coarsely embeddable into a Hilbert space, then the coarse Baum--Connes conjecture holds true for $X$, \end{itemize} We refer the readers to two books respectively by J. Roe \cite{RoeLectureNote} and Nowak--Yu \cite{BookNowakYu} for comprehensive treatments of these topics including the coarse Baum--Connes conjecture.
+The concept of the \textit{coarse embedding} was defined by M. Gromov \cite{GromovAsymptotic}, and can be regarded as an injective morphism in the category of coarse geometry (see Definition~\ref{definition=CoarseEmbedding}; Gromov himself called it a \textit{uniform embedding at infinity}).
+The concept of \textit{property A} was introduced by G. Yu \cite{Yu}, plays the role of amenability in coarse geometry, and has been regarded as one of the most fundamental properties in coarse geometry (see Definition~\ref{Lemma Property A Hulanicki} in our setting).
+Yu proved the following two celebrated properties in \cite{Yu}: For uniformly locally finite (see Definition~\ref{DefinitionLocalFin}) generalized metric spaces $X$ (namely, metric spaces whose metrics possibly take the $+\infty$-value; see Subsection~\ref{subsection=LargeScale}), \begin{itemize} \item if $X$ has property A, then $X$ is coarsely embeddable into a Hilbert space; \item if $X$ is coarsely embeddable into a Hilbert space, then the coarse Baum--Connes conjecture holds true for $X$, \end{itemize} Here, we make a remark that our convention on coarse embeddability of generalized metric spaces is slightly non-standard.
+More precisely, we \textit{impose no condition on any pair of points with infinite distance to formulate coarse embeddabilty}; see $(1)$ of Definition~\ref{definition=CoarseEmbedding} for the concrete definition.
+We refer the readers to books \cite{RoeLectureNote} and \cite{BookNowakYu} for comprehensive treatments of these topics.

-{\it Box spaces} have provided interesting examples of metric spaces.
-The construction goes as follows: choose an infinite and finitely generated group $(\Gamma, S)$ ($S$ is a finite generating set) which is residually finite, and $\{N_m\}_{m}$ is a decreasing sequence of normal subgroups of $\Gamma$ of finite index with $\bigcap_{m\in \mathbb{N}} N_m = \{ e\}$.
-Then a coarse disjoint union of the sequence of Cayley graphs of the corresponding group quotients

-is called a \textit{box space} of $\Gamma$ for $\{N_m\}_{m\in \mathbb{N}}$.
-E. Guentner observes the following relation between the coarse geometric properties of $\Box \Gamma = \Box_{\{N_m\}_m} \Gamma$ and group properties of the mother group $\Gamma$ (see Proposition~11.39 in \cite{RoeLectureNote}) (for the definition of the \textit{a-}$\mathrm{T}$\textit{-menability}, see the paragraph above Theorem~\ref{Theorema-T-menable}):